-When it comes to automatic renewals, each Member Type has a setting available that will define a dues invoice's due date relative to the expiration date.
+When it comes to automatic renewals, each Member Type has a setting available that will define a dues invoice's due date relative to the member's expiration date.

 - Transaction Date = Expiration date + number of days on member type setting

 The transaction date will determine when the revenue is booked into QuickBooks unless your accountant has setup a deferred revenue account.
 In other words, this will show as the invoice creation date.